NBISweden/module-dmp-dm-practices/_episodes/02-exercise-part1.md

 >
 > The RNA sequencing will be done at the national sequencing facility NGI on an Illumina
 > HiSeq 2500 sequencer, a well described and known machine.
 There will be 3 replicates
-> each of the wild-type and mutant, producing .bam files with a total size of ~70 GB.
+> each of the wild-type and mutant, producing .fastq files with a total size of ~11 GB.
 > In addition to the sequence datasets, the sequences will be mapped to the reference
 > genome of Mus musculus, GRCm38 (mm10), available at
 > [https://www.ncbi.nlm.nih.gov/assembly/GCF_000001635.20/](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001635.20/)